tidymodels/hardhat/tests/testthat/_snaps/mold-formula.md

       mold(y + z ~ fac_1, example_train)
     Condition
       Error in `get_all_outcomes()`:
       !
-The following outcomes were not found in `data`: 'y', 'z'.
+The following outcomes were not found in `data`: "y" and "z".

 ---